ColinEspinas/lilcss/README.md

 <link rel='stylesheet' href='lil.min.css'>
 ```

-You can also choose wich version to use, if you just need the grid or the utility classes just take "grid.css" or "utility.css".
+You can also **choose wich version to use**, if you just need the grid or the utility classes just take "grid.css" or "utility.css".

-Use the minified version if needed for production.
+Use the minified version if needed.

 ### Docs: